Adaptive Fashion Brands Are Vital For Representation – Here's Why

 When it comes to wider representation, though, fashion has so often been lacking — and very often gets it wrong, too.
 Who can forget the wheelchair photoshoot featuring Kylie Jenner on the cover of Interview magazine back in 2015?
 Or the fact that whenever a celebrity is diagnosed with a new condition, they’re lauded as inspiring, which just reeks of pity porn.

-Beyond fashion media, there are barriers that prevent disabled people from feeling welcome in brick-and-mortar stores.
-The UK’s Purple Pound, which is a metric that refers to the total spending power of disabled households, indicates that about £2 billion is lost each month in the UK due to lack of accessibility in stores, from chip-and-pin devices not being at an accessible height for wheelchair users to intrusive sensory environments such as loud music — a pet peeve and sensory issue of mine as an Autistic individual.
+Beyond fashion media, there are barriers that prevent disabled people from feeling welcome in brick-and-mortar stores, from chip-and-pin devices not being at an accessible height for wheelchair users to intrusive sensory environments such as loud music — a pet peeve and sensory issue of mine as an autistic individual.

+"Many disabled people are very limited in their clothing choices because of sizing, texture and fit," journalist Cathy Reay tells Refinery29 UK.
+"These limitations, when coupled with the inaccessibility of navigating shops and brand websites, instils barriers to buying clothes that can mean we rarely get to wear what we want."

 Advertisement

-"Many disabled people are very limited in their clothing choices because of sizing, texture and fit," journalist Cathy Reay tells Refinery29.
-"These limitations, when coupled with the inaccessibility of navigating shops and brand websites, instils barriers to buying clothes that can mean we rarely get to wear what we want."

-Victoria Jenkins, the founder of Unhidden, aims to open up that space.
+Victoria Jenkins, the founder of UK brand Unhidden Clothing, aims to open up that space.
 A garment technologist by trade, Jenkins founded her brand after meeting a cancer patient who was struggling to find clothes that made her comfortable.
 The individual had two stomas, a peripherally inserted central catheter line, and was being fitted for a chest port.
 She would often have to undress almost completely to get any sort of healthcare or simply meet her body’s needs.

 In the hope of offering accessible solutions, Unhidden offers 10 core wardrobe pieces with details such as strategically placed zips and shirts with arm openings for patients undergoing treatments like chemotherapy.
 "At the time, no one was doing this from a positive and stylish point of view.
 It wasn’t being done from a sustainable, fashionable or young person’s perspective," Jenkins says.
 She adds: "Not being able to get dressed shouldn’t be a barrier to living life."